 According to the NHS Resolution Annual report and accounts 2020/21, payments across all indemnity schemes for 2020/21 are valued at £2,209 million for clinical negligence.

 Clinical negligence claims increased from 11,678 in 2019/20 to 12,629 in 2020/21, an increase of 951 claims representing roughly 7.5%.

-If you have any questions about what you could include in your claim for harm caused by unnecessary medical treatment, speak with an advisor today.
+If you have any questions about what you could include in your clinical negligence claim, speak with an advisor today.

 There are a number of reasons that a doctor could administer the wrong treatment to you.
 For example:

 - Misdiagnosis – Your doctor might diagnose you with a condition that you do not have, resulting in you being prescribed drugs that you don’t need.